Whats on offer.

 The Venues.

-Full Day group workshops also take place at Jamyang Buddhist centre — a wonderful space in Elephant and Castle (Zone 1), housed in a beautiful Old Court House.
+Full Day group workshops take place at Jamyang Buddhist centre — a wonderful space in Elephant and Castle (Zone 1), housed in a beautiful Old Court House.
 A quiet oasis, offering stillness and calm in the heart of London.